It is true, we are all tired. On top of singing, dance, swimming classes and school homework, we now have to manage our child’s screen time.

 Then you start thinking if this is how all parents feel.
 How do they manage it all?

-Not all moms are obsessed about screen time.
+Not all moms are obsessed with screen time.
 In fact, some are very relaxed about it and enjoy this new way of parenting.

 You can be like this too.
 And this is what your new year resolution is going to be.